bhisaac/5eFP/5eFP-SRD.md

 >>>>
 >>>> **_Solar Attunement._** Whenever you cast a spell that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
 If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).
 >>>>
 >>>> **_Starfall. (free action)_** A shooting star forms above your head and strikes a creature within 12 squares of you.
 If the creature is friendly, it receives 1 point of healing and allows the creature to make one additional saving throw to resist an ongoing negative condition.
-If the creature is not a friendly target, it must succeed on a DEX saving throw using your spellcasting save DC or take 1 point of radiant damage.
+If the creature is not a friendly target, it must succeed on a DEX check using your spellcasting DC or take 1 point of radiant damage.
 You then gain Lunar Attunement or Solar Attunement.
 >>>
 >>> **_Defender._** You have 5 + CON MAX wounds while in defender form.
 If your size is less than large, it increases to large.
 >>>